What Is SS-31?

 - FDA Press Announcement.
 FDA approves first treatment for rare genetic heart muscle disease.
 September 19, 2025.

-- Campbell MD, Duan J, Bhatt SK, et al. Improving mitochondrial function with SS-31 reverses age-related redox stress and improves exercise tolerance in aged mice.
+- Campbell MD, Duan J, Samuelson AT, et al. Improving mitochondrial function with SS-31 reverses age-related redox stress and improves exercise tolerance in aged mice.
 Free Radical Biology and Medicine.
 2019;134:268-281.

 - Sabbah HN.
 Elamipretide (SS-31) improves mitochondrial function and prevents cellular apoptosis in heart failure and its comorbidities.
 Expert Opinion on Investigational Drugs.
 2021;30(12):1227-1244.